 IP Attorneys Guiding Entrepreneurs from Startup to Exit

 Clocktower Law (http://www.clocktowerlaw.com/) is a Boston-area patent and trademark law firm whose attorneys have built startups of their own, so we get it.
-We get not only what it means to be an entrepreneur and what is at stake – but also how IP works in the real world.
-We use this unique understanding to help startups navigate all of their IP challenges – protecting their ideas and brands from the competition at every stage of the process.
+We get not only what it means to be an entrepreneur and what is at stake – but also how intellectual property (IP) works in the real world.

-Since 2001, Clocktower has helped its clients have 23 successful exits valued at over $6 billion.
+Since 2001, 36 of Clocktower’s clients have been acquired with exits valued at over $6 billion.
 Notable clients include:

 - AppNexus (acquired by AT&T)